bloominstituteoftechnology/Sprint-Challenge-Theory-CA/README.md

 In this challenge, you will...
 1. Write 3 regular expressions for specific tasks
 2. Design 2 state machine diagrams
-3. Create a variant of Conway's Game of Life
+3. Finish implementing a one dimensional cellular automaton

 ## Self-Study/Essay Questions